 Just like WordPress, Joomla is another open-source platform that can be used to build an e-commerce website.
 For that, you need to hire a Joomla developer.

-Standalone eCommerce platforms can be a better solution for starting an online shop than normal website builders, due to their eCommerce supportive functionalities.
+Standalone eCommerce platforms can be a better solution for starting an online shop than standard website builders, due to their eCommerce supportive functionalities.
 However, every business has a typical set of challenges and numerous factors that they need to take into account before they narrow down on to a platform.
-Generally speaking,
+You should also consider the mobile compatibility of the platform.
+The mobile app should be user-friendly as today, 50% of the people use the internet on their mobiles.

 - BigCommerce is the most scalable eCommerce solution out there.